 We Declare a Climate Emergency

-Sea Ranch Abalone Bay Vacation Rental recently signed up to Tourism Declares.
+Sea Ranch Abalone Bay Vacation Rental joins with others in Tourism Declares response to climate change.
 This initiative supports tourism businesses, organizations, and individuals that declare a climate emergency and take purposeful action to reduce their carbon emissions.
 It is based on the advice from The goal of the Intergovernmental Panel on Climate Change (IPCC) to cut global carbon emissions to 55% below 2017 levels by 2030.

 Like all signatories, we have committed to the following five actions:

 - Develop a ‘Climate Emergency Plan’ within the next 12 months, which sets out our intentions to reduce carbon emissions over the next decade.